chuducthang77/chuducthang77.github.io/_pages/about.md

 ---
 Hello world!
 Welcome to my personal webpage.

-I recently graduated from University of Alberta.
+I am 1st year MSc. student University of Alberta.
 My primary interest is theoretical Machine Learning.
 Specifically, my goal is to study the mathematical limits of current machine learning algorithms and to design new ones with theoretical assurances.

 Moreover, I am recently interested in Online Learning and Reinforcement Learning.